hufyhang/jquery.pin/README.md

+## Changes

+New options:

+1. `offsetTop`: declare the scroll offset top of the element to be pinned.
+2. `dynamicHeight`: declare if the target element has dynamic height.

 ## jQuery.pin

 Ever wanted to **pin** something to the side of a text?
 Ever needed a subtle sticky element to quietly hang around as you scroll down?